spiral/docs/http/session.md

 # HTTP - Session
-Default application skeleton enables session integration by default.
+The default application skeleton enables session integration by default.

-If you need to enable session it in alternative bundle require composer package `spiral/session` and add bootloader `Spiral\Bootloader\Http\SessionBootloader` into your app.
+If you need to enable session it in an alternative bundle, require composer package `spiral/session` and add bootloader `Spiral\Bootloader\Http\SessionBootloader` into your app.

 ## SessionInterface